ben-xD/orth.uk/website/README.md

 - Built using [Docusaurus](https://docusaurus.io/), which uses React.
 - Deployed with [Cloudflare Pages](https://pages.cloudflare.com/), on the free tier.
 - Commenting system is [giscus](https://giscus.app/), which uses GitHub discussions to store comments.
+If I want to enable comments on any page, just add `isCommentsEnabled: true` to the YAML frontmatter.